trailofbits/mquire/README.md

 # Build the project
 cargo build --release

-# The binaries will be in target/release/
+# The binary will be in target/release/
-# - mq: Main query tool
-# - mq-file-dump: File extraction tool
+# - mquire: Unified tool with shell, query, and dump commands
 ```

 ## Acquiring a memory snapshot